dotnet/iot/src/devices/Dhtxx/README.md

 # DHTxx Sensors - Temperature and Humidity Sensors

 The DHT temperature and humidity sensors are very popular.
-This project support DHT11, DHT12, DHT21(AM2301), DHT22(AM2302).
+This projects support DHT11, DHT12, DHT21(AM2301), DHT22(AM2302).

 ## Usage